krishaamer/green-filter-research/research/literature/sustainability.md

 -   **The Convention on Biodiversity 2022 (COP15) adopted the first global biodiversity framework to accompany climate goals (*ADD CITATION*).**

-### Air Pollution {#air-pollution}

--   Grounbreaking research by Lim et al. (2022) analyzed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.
-Bouscasse et al. (2022) finds strong health and economic benefits across the board from air pollution reduction in France.
--   In Hannah Devlin (2022), prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
-As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”

-**Design Implications**: *People live in the polluted areas are so used to it.
-What app to wake them up?
-“You live in a highly polluted area.
-Here’s the TOP 10 companies causing pollution.
-Here’s what you can do.”*

 ### Carbon Capture {#carbon-capture}

 -   Vitillo et al. (2022) argues